A Survey of Densest Subgraph Discovery on Large Graphs: DSD on undirected graphs

 In this dual LP, each edge $e = uv$ has a load of 1, which it wants to assign to its endpoints: $f_e(u)$ and $f_e(v)$ such that the total load on each vertex is at most $D$.
 The objective is to find the minimum $D$ for which such a load assignment is feasible.
-Then, a ($1+\epsilon$) approximation solution to the problem is obtained by bounding the width of the problem and solving it using the multiplicative weights update framework~\cite{arora2012multiplicative,plotkin1995fast}.
-The time complexity of the algorithm is $O(\frac{m\log n}{\epsilon^2})$, where $\log n/\epsilon^2$ is the number of rounds in MapReduce.
+Then, a ($1+\epsilon$) approximation solution to the problem is obtained by bounding the width of the problem and solving it using the multiplicative weights update framework~\cite{arora2012multiplicative,plotkin1995fast}. { The width of an LP measures the maximum relative contribution of any variable to a constraint; in Eq.
+(4), it corresponds to the unit contribution of each $f_e(v)$ to vertex load constraints, yielding a constant width. } The time complexity of the algorithm is $O(\frac{m\log n}{\epsilon^2})$, where $\log n/\epsilon^2$ is the number of rounds in MapReduce.

 Su and Vu~\cite{su2020distributed} adopted the same technique and proposed a distributed algorithm with an approximation ratio of ($1+\epsilon$).
-It adopts the acceleration method for solving positive LP~\cite{boob2019faster}, with a time complexity of $\tilde{O}(m \Delta /\epsilon)$, where $\Delta$ is the maximum degree in the input graph, and $\tilde{O}$ hides the coefficient of $\log n$.
+It adopts the acceleration method for solving positive LP~\cite{boob2019faster}, with a time cost of $\tilde{O}(m \Delta /\epsilon)$, where $\Delta$ is the maximum degree in the input graph, and $\tilde{O}$ hides the coefficient of $\log n$.

-(5) Boob et al.~\cite{boob2020flowless} proposed an approximation algorithm based on \texttt{PeelApp}.
-The algorithm takes graph $G$ and integer $T$ as input, where $T$ is the number of iterations of the algorithm.
+(4) Boob et al.~\cite{boob2020flowless} proposed the \texttt{Greedy++} algorithm, based on \texttt{PeelApp}.
+The algorithm takes a graph $G$ and an integer $T$ as input, where $T$ is the number of iterations of the algorithm.
 The main idea of the algorithm is to obtain DS by iteratively removing the vertex with the smallest load, where the load of vertex $u$ in each iteration is the sum of its induced degree and the load of $u$ in the previous iteration.